Portfolios

 Exhibition at Marblehead Arts Association (Sept.
 2024)

-Facing my own fears of death - my Brandeis University professor introduced the class to Morrie Schwartz’s now famous aphorisms.
-All these years later, they resonate deeply as life revelations arise.
+Facing my own fears of death.
+That's what I realize I was doing when my Brandeis University professor introduced my class to Morrie Schwartz and asked us to meditate on Morrie's now famous aphorisms.
+All these years later, they resonate deeply as my life has evolved from overseas to home again.
 Morrie was learning to live fully while he was losing vital functions due to ALS.
 Giving is living, he patiently explained to the many friends who regularly visited.

 We collaborated on an exhibition that paired Morrie's aphorisms with my photographs documenting themes of community, family, friends, caregiving, self-care, spirituality, death and beyond.
 As part of my agreement with Morrie, our exhibition, 'Living While Dying' was shown before he died.